 How to Get to the Apsley Gorge Walking Track

-The Apsley Gorge circuit is located at the Apsley Gorge car park within the Douglas-Apsley National Park.
+The Apsley Gorge circuit starts at the Apsley Gorge car park.
 This is just a quick 10-15 minute drive from Bicheno on Tasmania's east coast.

-The road into the car park is unsealed for the 8-kilometre stretch after turning off the Tasman Highway opposite the Golf Course.
+The road into the car park is unsealed for the 8 km stretch after turning off the Tasman Highway opposite the Golf Course.

 While unsealed, you won't need a 4WD to get here as any 2WD can handle it.